Andrepereira2001/feup-prog-2020/README.md

 This repository contais all the projects that I have done for the course unit PROG while studing in FEUP

 ## FIRST PROJECT
-In the first project I was asked to inplement the oware game using C++ language
+In the first project I was asked to implement the [Oware Game](https://en.wikipedia.org/wiki/Oware).

 ## SECOND PROJECT
-In the first project I was asked to inplement the oware game using C++ language
+In the second project we where asked to implement the Scrabble Junior game and board builder.

 ## DISCLAIMER